awslabs/graphstorm/docs/source/install/env-setup.rst

     docker container exec -it test /bin/bash

-If succeeds, the command prompt will change to the container's, like
+If successful, the command prompt will change to the container's, like

 .. code-block:: console